Perl 5 version history

 Perl is an open-source programming language whose first version, 1.0, was released in 1987.
 The following table contains the Perl 5 version history, showing its release versions.
 Not all versions are covered yet.

-Note that additional minor release versions are not shown in this chart, unless they include notable changes or are the latest supported version.
+Note that additional minor release versions may not be shown in this chart, unless they include notable changes or are the latest supported version.
 Additional information can be found on the official Perl website.

 Version history

-Note that Perl Maintenance and Support Policy is to "support the two most recent stable release series".

 Release numbers use semantic versioning since 5.6, where even-numbered minor versions (e.g. 5.36) are stable releases, and odd numbers are experimental development versions.
 The patch number is usually omitted in discussions of Perl versions.

+The Perl Maintenance and Support Policy is to "support the two most recent stable release series" although important security fixes may be applied to stable releases from the past three years.

+Note that this is separate from the Perl Toolchain (utilities for developing, building and installing Perl modules) Support Policies, which will informally support older releases.
+The current policy is to support Perl v5.16 or earlier until July 2024, and then to support releases than have been available for at least ten years.